Kim Kardashian & Kanye West To Divorce? ‘Things Are Still Not Great,’ Claims Source

-Kim Kardashian and Kanye West have long been surrounded by divorce rumors and it looks like reports of trouble in paradise within their marriage are only set to continue.
+Kim Kardashian and Kanye West have long been surrounded by divorce rumors, and it looks like reports of trouble in paradise within their marriage are only set to continue.

 According to a new report by People, despite the couple seemingly attempting to dispel the divorce rumors in recent weeks via several social media posts and a handful of public appearances together, sources are claiming that Kim and Kanye have allegedly lost the passion in their relationship after two years of marriage.